jdanders/calibre-plugin-language-cleaner/README.md

 # calibre-plugin-language-cleaner
-Lengthy list of regexes to "clean up" language in books.
+This is a lengthy list of regexes to "clean up" language in books.
 Works as a profanity filter for Kindle and other ebooks.

 I wrote this plugin because I don't like reading vulgar language, but I like reading books with vulgar language in it :).
 Personally I find books much more enjoyable after being processed with this script.
 Obviously it is a personal set of filters, but I've done my best to make the changes sound as natural as possible, and after using it for years, I think it's pretty good.